We are grateful to The Power Trip app for allowing us to reprint the following information.

 Some old EV conversions, early model EVs and ebikes may use Mode 1 charging.

 Mode 1 charging cables are considered dangerous and should not be used.
 They offer no circuit protection and can not turn off the current if there is a fault.
+A fault occurring while using a Mode 1 charger could result in the entire body of the car becoming live.

 For more information, you could look at :